spencerlepine/python-minesweeper/README.md

-# Python-Minesweeper
+# Python Minesweeper
-A recreation of the classic Minesweeper with Pygame, coded in python.
+Recreation of the classic Minesweeper game using Pygame
-I used pygame 1.9.4 for this project.

-I had some troubles when I was programming the game.
-I was only using local variables and midly confused, since I hadn't yet learned what a global variable was.
-Another issue I had was uncovering multiplel blocks at once.
-When you click a blank spot to uncover it, all of the surrounding blank spots should automatically uncover as well.
-I approached this by testing every block surrounding, each time the player clicks.
-This was very slow, so I created a new system.
-When the game started a pool field would be generated, based on the spots with no bombs nearby.
-This would be faster with a predetermined amount of spots to uncover.
+*Required:* Set up PyGame to run the code: https://stackoverflow.com/questions/28453854/add-pygame-module-in-pycharm-id

+Troubles: 1) Only using local variables, had not learned what a global variable was at beginning.
+2) The most difficult issue; uncovering multiple blocks at once (smoothly).
+My initial approach was to test surrounding blocks in daimond layers (up, down, left, right) outwards recursively, stopping before uncovering a bomb.
+This worked, but it was processing much to slowly to be functional.
+I took a break from this project after struggling to solve this problem.
+Later, when I began to work on other game mechanics, I added a timer.
+The timer needs to update regardless of user input, so it needed to be run in the 'while not gameOver' loop.
+That was the solution for uncovering the blocks: constantly update the cover blocks in the game loop.
+The blocks were uncovering slowly becuase it only updated if the cursor was being moved during the 'for event in pygame.event.get()'.